What do YOU do to make your safety training at work fun and engaging for employees?

 Bassey Akan, Training Manager at SMTS (NIG.)
 LIMITED

-Here’s another fan of creating an active, scenario-based, problem-solving situation for the workers.
+Here’s another fan of creating an active, scenario-based, problem-solving situation for the workers during safety training.
 Again, this person suggests the use of self-shot video, which comes up a lot too.

 A video-based scenario elearning courseware that provides exaggerating/dramatic negative and positive feedbacks upon learners choice of decision.

 The story scenario can go inline with what the learner goes through in his/her daily life at work.
 This video-based scenario will captivate the learners’ attention and engage them throughout with various safety scenarios.

 ● use during a face to face training session to get the whole class participate